 Knox got to the rifle first, but ran past it.
 He then ran around a corner of the building, pulled out his police gun and, as Murchison reached a spot almost at the rifle, Knox pointed his gun at Murchison from a distance of eight or nine inches, yelling “Sheriff’s Office, get to the fucking ground, asshole.”
 Murchison stopped, then took a step or two back, looking at Knox.
 Garrett then tackled Murchison from behind to the ground.
 Either Knox or Garrett shoved Murchison’s face into the ground and handcuffed him.

 According to Murchison, he never realized the two men were law enforcement until he was handcuffed.
 According to Murchison, he did not hear Knox say he was with the Sheriff’s office.

 Knox and Garrett told him that he was being arrested for being a felon in possession of a firearm.
-Murchison responded that he had the conviction expunged, so he was allowed to possess guns.
+Murchison responded that he had the conviction expunged, so he was allowed to possess guns (please note, expungement does not restore one’s rights to own, purchase or possess firearms or ammunition (Penal Code 1203.4(a)(2)).
 The officers then called to the station and confirmed that Murchison’s conviction had been expunged.
 Once they confirmed this, they removed Murchison’s handcuffs and left.